Andrew Duran

-Andrew Duran (born September 26, 1989) is a former American soccer player.
+Andrew Duran (born September 26, 1989) is an American former soccer player.

 Career

-College and Amateur
+College and amateur

 Duran spent his college career at Creighton University.
 He didn't see much action in 2007 and 2008 due to multiple injuries.
 In 2009, Duran made 14 appearances for the Bluejays and picked up his only point of the season on an assist against Eastern Illinois on October 11, 2009.
 In 2010, Duran was awarded a medical redshirt after picking up a season ending knee injury in the fifth game of the season.
-In 2011, Duran started all 24 matches at left center back and helped lead Creighton to a 21-2-1 regular season record.
+In 2011, Duran started all 24 matches at left center back and helped lead Creighton to a 21–2–1 regular season record.
 He went on to become NSCAA All-America Second-Team, NSCAA Midwest Region First-Team, College Soccer News All-America First-Team, MVC Defensive Player of the Year, First-Team All-MVC, MVC All-Tournament Team and MVC Scholar-Athlete First Team.
 WITTL all world performer & 5x WITTL player of the month.

 During his college years, Duran also played for USL Premier Development League club Chicago Fire Premier in 2008 and 2010, and with Des Moines Menace in 2011.